Gymnema Sylvestre extract benefit for weight loss and blood sugar control, dosage and side effects, safety, toxicity

 Side effects, toxicity, safety issues

-No major side effects have been reported in the medical literature as of May 2009.
+No major side effects have been reported in the medical literature as of March 2014 when used by itself.

 Gymnema sylvestre leaf extract: a 52-week